 As members of UNH's London Program, students will take courses alongside UNH and other international students through Regent's Liberal Studies Programme which offers coursework in a wide selection of disciplines.
 UNH London Program students will reside in University housing (subject to availability and determined on a first come, first served basis) and will take most meals in the University refectory.

-- Prof. Sue Hertz, Associate Professor of English, is the On-Campus Coordinator in Durham for the London Program.
+- Prof. Lucy Salyer, Professor of History, is the spring Program Director for the London Program.

-- Prof. Lucy Salyer, Professor of History, is the spring 2020 Resident Faculty Director for the London Program.
+- Prof. Carmen Garcia-Rasilla, Professor of Languages, Literatures, & Cultures is the spring On-Site Faculty Director for the London Program.